 - reduces neuropathic pain… so everything you do won’t be colored by throbbing, stinging, burning agony

-- inhibits production of several inflammatory compounds, including TNF-a (tumor necrosis factor alpha) and IL-1B (interleukin one beta)… so your nerves have a chance to calm down and stop sending the wrong signals
+- inhibits the production of several inflammatory compounds, including TNF-a (tumor necrosis factor alpha) and IL-1B (interleukin one beta)… so your nerves have a chance to calm down and stop sending the wrong signals

 All of those capabilities help explain why feverfew works so well to quiet the excruciatingly painful sensations brought on by neuropathy… and there are many studies that highlight just how effectively it can do that.